jetify-com/devbox/README.md

 - Go
 - Python (Poetry)

+Partial support:

+- PHP - auto-detection for shell, but requires manual stage configuration for dockerfile building

 Want more languages?
 [Ask for a new Language](https://github.com/jetpack-io/devbox/issues) or contribute one via a Pull Request.
 Read more on the [Devbox docs Quickstart](https://www.jetpack.io/devbox/docs/quickstart/#package-your-application-as-a-docker-image).